rhel-labs/instruqt/quadlet-pods-sysroles/03-systemroles/assignment.md

       - file_src: quadlet/my-app.kube
         state: started
 </pre>
-The above block tells the system role to deploy the files required to deploy our pod under Systemd via quadlet.
+The above block tells the system role to deploy the files required to deploy our pod under systemd via quadlet.
 It is important that files are deployed in the order in which they are needed.
 For instance, the quadlet, `my-app.kube`, requires both `my-app-configmap.yaml` and `my-app.yaml`, so they must be defined first.

 # Execute the playbook